ejconlon/simple-parser/README.md

 ## License

-This project is BSD-licenced.
+This project is BSD-licensed.
 Some gnarly functions to parse numbers and such have been adapted from Megaparsec, which is also [BSD-licensed](https://github.com/mrkkrp/megaparsec/blob/master/LICENSE.md).